Elastic-Suite/documentation/docs/ElasticSuite/Installing/Headless.md

 The api will return a json response like :
 [{"campaign_id":"3","scenario_id":"A"}]

-Then you need to send these data in every api call to magento.
-There is two options to do this:
+Then you need to send these data in every api call to the Magento backend .
+There are two options to do this:

-You can save this data in a cookie named @AB-CAMPAIGN@ register in the same domain that the magento api call You can set a http header named @AB-CAMPAIGN@ on every magento api call
+- You can save this data in a cookie named @AB-CAMPAIGN@ register in the same domain that the magento api call
+- You can set a http header named @AB-CAMPAIGN@ on every magento api call